Hair Care

 1991).
 Reprinted as a paperback, this is a volume of photographs of redheads.

-Redhead: Fabulous Makeovers for Ultimate Beautyy
+Redhead: Fabulous Makeovers for Ultimate Beauty.

 Linda McCrerey (McMillian, 1996).
 Offers redheads advice